It doesn’t matter how well-intentioned a person is about their credit scores or financial health, life has a way of thwarting them.

 At this point, you’re probably wondering what a secured credit card is — and why it might work for you when nothing else will.
 A secured credit card is like an unsecured credit card that offers a line of credit since you can use it for purchases.

-The main difference is that a secured card requires you to put down a deposit that is often equal to your credit limit.
-The cash you put down is your collateral, and it will be used to repay your balance in the event you default.
+The main difference is that a secured card requires you to put down a refundable security deposit that is often equal to your credit limit.
+The cash you put down is your collateral.
+The credit card issuer will use it to repay your balance in the event you default.
 This is why they are coined as “secured,” but it’s also why almost anyone can get approved.

 Most secured cards start you off with low limits — usually around $500.
-In the case of a secured card with a $500 limit, your initial security deposit would likely be around $500 as well.
+For a secured card with a $500 limit, your initial security deposit would likely be around $500 as well.

-You’re basically borrowing against your own money each time you make a purchase with your card.
-This may not sound ideal (and it’s not), but secured cards are often the only credit cards consumers with poor credit can qualify for.
+You’re basically borrowing against your own money each time you make a purchase with your secured card.
+This may not sound ideal (and it’s not).
+However, secured cards are typically the only credit cards consumers with poor credit can qualify for.

-If you’re wondering what the point is, the answer is simple: Secured cards report to the three credit bureaus — Experian, Equifax, and TransUnion — just like unsecured cards.
-As a result, responsible credit use by making your monthly payments on time can help you boost your credit score over time.
+If you’re wondering what the point is, the answer is simple: Secured cards report your payment history to the three credit bureaus: Experian, Equifax, and TransUnion.
+When you use your secured credit card responsibly, your on-time payments will appear on your credit report.
+This helps you improve your credit score.

 5 Reasons You Should Consider a Secured Credit Card

 For the most part, secured cards were created for individuals who cannot qualify for an unsecured credit card.
-Since they require a deposit as collateral and thus are not really offering you credit at all, these cards are for individuals who are on a mission of building credit.
+Since they require a security deposit as collateral, they are not really offering you credit at all.
+These cards are for individuals who are on a mission of building credit.

-Also, note that some people use secured cards to build a credit profile from scratch.
-The reason behind this is the fact that, when you don’t have a credit history, it can be difficult to get approved for any type of loan.
-Since they’re typically available to almost anyone, they offer an easy way for consumers to build credit when they have none.
+Some people also use secured cards to build credit history from scratch.
+For people without a credit history, it can be difficult to get approved for any type of loan.
+Since secured credit cards are available to almost anyone, they allow consumers to build credit when they have none.